Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Experiments and Analysis

 The lake experiments were conducted to evaluate the performance of the Raspi$^2$USBL system under more realistic field conditions.
 Unlike the controlled anechoic tank environment, the lake setting introduces additional challenges, including multipath propagation, ambient environmental noise, and thruster-induced interference, all of which can degrade the accuracy and reliability of the acoustic positioning system.

 The experimental setup of the lake tests is illustrated in Fig. \ref{fig_field_lake}, where the setup consists of an acoustic receiver cabin and a differential GNSS (DGNSS) antenna mounted on an experimental platform equipped for high-precision relative coordinate measurement, and an acoustic beacon cabin deployed underwater near the lake shore.
+During the lake experiments, the water temperature was measured at 18$^\circ$C, with negligible salinity.
+The hydrophone array was deployed at a depth of approximately 0.5 m below the water surface.
+Under these conditions, the sound speed can be estimated using the NPL equation \cite{leroyNewEquationAccurate2008}.

 The results of the lake experiments are presented in Fig. \ref{fig_exp_lake_res}.
 In these experiments, the ground truth positions were provided by the DGNSS, while the green markers represent the acoustic measurements obtained using the Raspi$^2$USBL system.
 As shown in the satellite map, the acoustically measured positions closely follow the DGNSS ground truth, demonstrating the effectiveness and reliability of the system in a realistic lake environment.
 In practical applications, the vehicle depth can be obtained from an onboard depth gauge, and the relative position to the beacon can be projected onto the horizontal plane for navigation and control purposes.
 During the lake experiments, the acoustic beacon was fixed at a depth of 0.83 m below the water surface.
 It was assumed that the water surface remained at a uniform elevation throughout the experimental area.
 The absolute elevation of the hydrophone array was determined from the measured draft of the experimental platform and the known mounting geometry of the hydrophones within the setup.